kragen/derctuo/merkle-ropes.md

 What we would ideally like is a Merkle *tree* of the previous blocks instead of a linear Merkle block *chain*.
-Both can be thought of as Cedar's "ropes", which represent sequences as the leaf nodes of a binary tree; in OCaml:
+Both can be thought of as Cedar’s “ropes”, which represent sequences as the leaf nodes of a binary tree; in OCaml:

     type rope = Leaf of string | Fork of rope * rope